wrothmir/wrothmir/README.md

 # 🍜 ♂️ Vineet Agarwal

-**`Digital Craftsman (Developer/Creator)`**
+**`Digital Craftsman`**

-I am a software engineer perfecting the craft of building the most beautiful soup of code that is pleasing to the eye and the mind.
+I am a software engineer perfecting the craft of building the most beautiful soup of code that is pleasing to look at and consume.
 I like to keep things sophisticatedly simple and elegantly rustic.
 That is also the approach I take to code and how I learn new techinques to make the soup tastier.